-It is essential that participants understand the difference between community disasters and a crisis affecting a tourism business.
+It is essential that participants understand the difference between community disasters and a crisis affecting a tourism destination.

-Ask participants for examples of disasters which have affected their communities - they may have been caused by cyclones, earthquakes, tsunamis, floods, volcanic eruptions, etc. Ask: How did the disaster affect tourism?
+Ask participants for examples of disasters which have affected their communities - they may have been caused by cyclones, earthquakes, tsunamis, floods, volcanic eruptions, etc.